Maryan Shved: Return to Karpaty Lviv

 Shved returned to Karpaty Lviv in 2017.

-He won the UPL Player of the Month for March 2019 (he also won it earlier in September and November of 2018).
-Shved finished 2018–19 with 15 goals and four assists in 26 appearances.
+In the 2018–19 season, he won the UPL Player of the Month awards for September 2018, November 2018 and March 2019.
+Shved finished the season with 15 goals and four assists in 26 appearances.

 Celtic

 In January 2019, he signed an 18-month contract with Scottish Premiership club Celtic but remained at Karpaty on loan for the remainder of the season.
 Shved scored on his Celtic debut in a 2–0 away win (Agg 7–0) over Nõmme Kalju FC in the second qualifying round of the 2019–20 UEFA Champions League coming on as a substitute and scoring in injury time with a powerful strike from the edge of the penalty area.

 Mechelen

 In July 2021, Shved joined Belgian First Division A club Mechelen on a permanent three-year deal having spent the previous season with the club on loan.